wncc/WnCC/_soc_projects/63-govind-competitive.markdown

 In your proposal mention your familiarity with C++

 Reading material: There is humongous collection of tutorials, videos, practice problems on the internet.
 Google them.

+### Week 0
+* Accounts created in SpOJ, Codeforces and A2OJ
+* A2OJ group of Mentees and Mentors created, Problem Sheets uploaded